 Dining facilities available on campus closest to the SHP buildings include the Commons on the Green - located on the Campus Green, south of 9th Avenue and the Campus Recreation Center.
-Vending machines are located in the basement of the Learning Resource Center and on the 6th floor of the Webb Building.
 Additional information about meal plans and campus dining facilities is available at www.uab.edu/dining.